nikomatsakis/rfcs/text/0000-contingency-plan.md

 of a new function `bar` (since typing `foo` would be awkward), but it could still exist.

+**Should we add a mechanism for skipping over new syntax?** The current `#[cfg]` mechanism is applied *after* parsing.
+This implies that if we add new syntax, crates which employ that new syntax will not be parsable by older compilers, even if the modules that depend on that new syntax are disabled via `#[cfg]` directives.
+It may be useful to add some mechanism for informing the parser that it should skip over sections of the input (presumably based on token trees).
+One approach to this might just be modifying the existing `#[cfg]` directives so that they are applied during parsing rather than as a post-pass.

 **What precisely constitutes "small" impact?** This RFC does not attempt to define when the impact of a patch is "small" or "not small".
 We will have to develop guidelines over time based on